What ages do you admit?

 How much is tuition?

 We make tuition affordable through a number of public and private funding opportunities.
-In the 2017–2018 school year, 80% of our families will be eligible to receive some form of tuition reduction.
+Typically, at least 80% of our families receive some form of tuition reduction.
 The amount of tuition reduction is based on family need and the age of the child, therefore, tuition amounts are shown as a range rather than a specific number:

-You may contact admissions @missionkidsco-op.org for more information about reduced tuition opportunities.
+You may contact email@example.com for more information about reduced tuition opportunities.

 What does being a “Early Learning Scholarship” certified preschool mean?